Jos de Putter

 De Putter ‘discovered’ the Brazilian footballer Leonardo Vitor Santiago, whom he cast as the star of Solo, de wet van de favela at the age of 11.
 Twenty years later (2014), the two look back on life and film, de Putter's sequel documentary in Solo; Out of a Dream.

-He wrote and directed Beyond the Game., How Many Roads (2005) and See No Evil (2014).
+He wrote and directed Beyond the Game, How Many Roads (2005), and See No Evil (2014).

 His documentary on Alexander Litvinenko (2017) was sold worldwide.

 De Putter made video-installations for various museums, including 'Zeeuwse Klei' and 'Landscapes' for Zeeuws Museum Middelburg (2013 and 2017).
 This work led to the invitation to create the back wall inside the new Dutch parliament, in 2021.

 From 2007-2013 De Putter was editor in chief of renowned VPRO documentary program 'Backlight'.

 As of 2013 De Putter is commissioning editor of 'webdocumentaries' for Dutch news site De Correspondent and as of 2018 for Human/NPO.
 Short docs won the Locarno Filmfestival (2014) and the European Film Award (2016).

+In 2014 his film See No Evil won the VIKTORIA DOK.international – International Competition at the Munich International Documentary Film Festival.